A vital US-Canadian border crossing reopens after trucker blockade of Ambassador Bridge is cleared - KESQ

 The city’s downtown area has been gridlocked.
 Businesses have had to shut down and the noise of honking trucks permeated the air until a judge ordered the noise to stop last week.

-Residents reported instances of rock throwing, property damage and harassment carried out by the protesters and police said they had opened dozens of investigations.
+Residents reported instances of rock throwing, property damage and harassment carried out by the protesters and police said they had opened dozens of investigations, including into alleged hate crimes.

 Watson recognized the agreement was not a long-term solution but told city councilors in a statement provided to CNN “it represents a positive first step.”

-In a letter provided to CNN from the mayor’s office, Tamara Lich, one of the “Freedom Convoy” organizers, wrote while some residents have supported and encouraged them, she realized others have been disturbed.
+“Freedom Convoy” organizer Tamara Lich wrote to the mayor that while some residents have supported and encouraged the protesters, others have been disturbed, according to a letter provided to CNN from the mayor’s office.

 “We will be working hard over the next 24 hours to get buy in from the truckers,” Lich wrote in the letter addressed to Watson.
-“We hope to start repositioning our trucks on Monday,” Lich wrote.
+“We hope to start repositioning our trucks on Monday.”

 Other border crossings blocked

-In addition to the Ambassador Bridge, protesters have used semitrailers — and sometimes farm equipment and other vehicles — to block border crossings between Emerson, Manitoba, and Pembina, North Dakota, as well as at the Coutts access point between Alberta and Montana.
+In addition to the Ambassador Bridge, protesters have used semitrailers — and sometimes farm equipment and other vehicles — to block the Coutts border access point between Alberta and Montana.

 The-CNN-Wire